Eortvald/02467_group4/content/text-analysis.md

 In order to get the sentiment score of the reviews we use the Hedonometer sentiment score and take the mean over the document for each product which yields a general sentiment of a product.
-We compare this to the score of the review (the 1-5 star rating).
+We compare this to the score of the review (the 1-5 star rating) corresponding to the *overall* variable in the review dataframe for the product.

 <img src="/images/sentiment_star.png">